turtl/www/views/pages/index.md

             <div>
                 <h2>Track research</h2>
                 <p>
-                    Turtl makes it easy to organize research for your projects whether you're cataloging inspiration for your next design, tracking libraries and code snippets for the app you're building, or saving sources and ideas for the paper you're writing.
+                    Turtl makes it easy to organize research for your projects.
+                    Whether you're cataloging inspiration for your next design, tracking libraries and code snippets for the app you're building, or saving sources and ideas for the paper you're writing.